Miners VWF: How to claim vibration white finger compensation for exposure to vibrating tools in the UK workplace

-Click hand arm vibration claim to see the page I have written explaining the amounts of compensation you can claim for miners VWF and various different vibration conditions – caused from exposure to vibrating tools in the workplace.
+See our hand arm vibration claim article explaining how to calculate the amounts of compensation you can claim for miners VWF and various different other vibration conditions – caused from exposure to vibrating tools in the workplace.

-On this page you have discovered how to know when you are suffering from miners VWF, why it might not be too late to make a claim even after leaving a workplace many years ago and how much you can claim in compensation for vibration white finger / hand arm vibration claims.
+In this article you have discovered how to know when you are suffering from miners VWF, why it might not be too late to make a claim even after leaving a workplace many years ago and how much you can claim in compensation for vibration white finger / hand arm vibration claims.

 Remember – you can select from our specialist solicitor fee online / telephone help options, asking an online question, having your claim assessed and speaking direct to a miners injury solicitor about your miners VWF compensation claim.